This guide shows how to install the official NVIDIA driver (the

 - Internet access

-, kernel headers, and basic tools:
+build-essential, kernel headers, and basic tools:

 sudo apt update